 You’ll also be able to see if you’ve vacuumed up something you shouldn’t have!

 Going bagless will suit you environmentally friendly folks.
 Without paper to dispose of, you can lower your carbon footprint.

 In fact, if you’re an avid gardener, you’ll be pleased to know that you can use your vacuum canister waste for compost.
 This can be done if you have woolen carpets (1).

 Did you know that household dust contains microbes, endotoxins, and mold (2)?
 Of course, vacuums are a great way to get rid of that.

 With a lot of bagged vacuums, you end up getting dust and dirt on your hands.
 You may also accidentally spill it when you’re detaching it from the main machine.

-But the good thing about a bagless vacuum is that you don’t have to touch any of the debris.
-It’s stored in the canister and this is normally easy to remove and empty straight into the trash without getting your hands dirty.
+But the good thing about a bagless vacuum is that you don’t have to touch any debris.
+It’s stored in the canister, and this usually is easy to remove and empty straight into the trash without getting your hands dirty.

 A particularly annoying problem with bagged vacuums is that they may lose suction as the bag fills up.
 This means your cleaning session can be less efficient.